Sunday, August 7, 2011

 11 19 365657.89 196.61

 The lunar perigee distance is the shortest distance from earth in each eccentric cycle of the orbit of the moon around earth [6].
 Table 2 tabulates these perigees in km by day from full moon for the same Oct, 1987 to Dec, 2004 period of the LLR data shown in Table 1.
-In the absence of LLR data for day 1, the 11 means in each sample for day 0 and days 2 to 11 could be compared.
-The product-moment correlation r between the LLR measures (Table 1) and perigee distances (Table 2) is 0.876 (N = 11), with r2 = 0.768, which implies that some 76 percent of the perigee distance variation may be accounted for by day from full moon.
+The product-moment correlation r between day from full moon and perigee distances (Table 2) is 0.716 (N = 12), with r2 = 0.513, which implies that about half of the perigee distance variation may be accounted for by day from full moon.

 Fig. 2: LLR minus Perigee vs Days from Full Moon